 Strategic Challenge 3.
 A key goal for FIT emerging from the strategic planning process is to be and be seen as a creative hub linked to an increasingly dispersed set of industries––a nexus for the distribution of new ideas, new techniques, and the imaginative use of new technologies.
 As a creative hub with global reach, FIT might conceive and organize some of its elements as a think tank––a generator of innovative, entrepreneurial ideas that serve and help advance the fashion and related industries.
 FIT as a creative hub would engage in dynamic partnerships–– with industry, with other higher education institutions, with its own students as barometers of new directions in the fashion and related lifestyle industries.
 FIT creates opportunities for its students as well as its faculty to serve as intellectual capital to enhance the workings of its industry partners.
 One of the keys to becoming such an institution is the recruitment and retention of faculty with broad experience, with reputations for excellence, and with a global perspective.

-- Identify a limited set of specific initiatives and the principal resources that will be needed to achieve these goals; and
+- identify a limited set of specific initiatives and the principal resources that will be needed to achieve these goals;

-- Suggest a limited set of metrics and benchmarks that the School could track to see if, over the next five years, sufficient progress is being achieved.
+- suggest a limited set of metrics and benchmarks that the School could track to see if, over the next five years, sufficient progress is being achieved; and